tucats/ego/docs/LANGUAGE.md

 In this example, an array is created that can only contain `int` values.
-If you specify a value in the array initialization list that is not an `int`, it is converted to an `int` before in is stored.
-You an then only store `int` values in the array going forward,
+If you specify a value in the array initialization list that is not an `int`, it is converted to an `int` before it is stored.
+You can then only store `int` values in the array going forward,

 ```go